brookiestein/QBitMPlayer/README.md

 2. QtMultimedia
 3. QtDBus (if you want support for Inter-Proccess Comunication)
 4. CMake (for building)
-5. libnotify (If you want desktop notifications)
+5. libnotify (If you want desktop notifications on Linux)
+6. WinToast (If you want desktop notifications on Windows)

 Make sure you have all those packages installed on your OS.
 Installation will depend on what Operating System you're running, but here's a table showing how to install them in the most popular Linux distributions: